 Accurate Estimations are advisable - You will be asked to enter details regarding the income tax deductions, you have to be ready with the calculations and enter the correct amount.
 In case the authority’s calculations do not match yours, the application will be at risk.

 Apply annually - Irrespective of whether your application got accepted or rejected in the previous year, you should apply every year, to not lose the opportunity.
 Guess what, the renewal is easy as the information you entered in the previous year will be stored in the specific fields.

 In an era where education is known as a right but treated more like a business, there are various opportunities available for students who cannot afford education.
 Financial Aid of various forms comes as a rescue for these students.
-Among the various types of financial aid that are available, the student and the family should evaluate the merits and demerits of availing these loans.
-Based on the eligibility criteria, procedure and the loan amount offered, the interest rate (in case of loans), the repayment methods, the repayment duration, should be measured and evaluated.
+Among the various types of financial aid that are available, the student and the family should evaluate the merits and demerits of availing of these loans.
+Based on the eligibility criteria, procedure, and the loan amount offered, the interest rate (in case of loans), the student loan repayment methods, the duration, should be measured and evaluated.